Saunved/mint-css/README.md

 ## Intro
 mint-css is boilerplate CSS that you can use for prototyping, theming, or even use directly in your projects.
+It is inspired by skeleton-css and materialize-css.

-## Keep the themes coming!
+## Focus on themes and theme-based components
-Specify just 4 colors in your theme file, and you're ready to go! **Full support for dark themes and contrast-conscious typography**.
+Specify just 4 colors in your theme file and you're ready to go! **Full support for dark themes and contrast-conscious typography**.

 ![alt text](./themes.gif "Themes GIF")